-Deloitte Advisory’s Regulatory and Compliance group includes industry veterans and former regulators who bring the first-person experience with regards to consumer compliance regulations, including HMDA.
+Deloitte Risk and Financial Advisory’s Regulatory and Compliance group includes industry veterans and former regulators who bring the first-person experience with regards to consumer compliance regulations, including HMDA.
 We can assist with all phases of the assessment and implementation, including the development of an action plan, change management, or HMDA-related testing.
-Deloitte Advisory also offers predictive analytics capabilities that can help assess HMDA data for fair lending risks.
+Deloitte Risk and Financial Advisory also offers predictive analytics capabilities that can help assess HMDA data for fair lending risks.

 HMDA has its roots in the fair treatment of borrowers, but the rule and the practices it inspires can benefit all parties in the home lending market.
 How many of those benefits arise, and how quickly, can depend on an institution’s ability to break a multifaceted compliance challenge into discrete, understandable tasks.

 To learn more, read the full report on complying with expanded HMDA reporting requirements.